 The Utilities Services Tax must be collected by the seller from purchasers at the time of sale and remitted to the City as prescribed by the City Code.
-Such tax will appear on a periodic bill rendered to consumers for electricity, metered and bottled gas, water service and fuel oil.
-The seller is liable for taxes that are due and not remitted to the City.
+The Utilities Services Tax will appear on a periodic bill rendered to consumers for electricity, metered or bottled gas (liquefied petroleum gas or manufactured gas), fuel oil or water service.
+The seller is liable for the Utilities Services Tax due and not remitted to the City; provided, however, that the seller shall not be liable for the payment of such tax upon uncollected charges until such charges have been duly paid by the purchaser.